PrefectHQ/prefect/docs/tutorial/workers_workpools.md

 The process work pool type specifies that all work sent to this work pool will run as a subprocess inside the same infrastructure from which the worker is started.

 !!! tip "Work Pool Types"
     Aside from process, there are a variety of different work pool types.
+You can check them out in the worker [documentation.](/concepts/work-pools/#worker-overview)

 In your terminal set to your Prefect workspace run the following command to set up a work pool.